jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 ## Horizontal scaling

-The Horizontal scaling starts by tagging the target EC2 instance fleet with tag 'clonesquad:group-name' and value ${GroupName}.
+Using the Horizontal scaling starts by tagging the target EC2 instance fleet with tag `clonesquad:group-name` and value `${GroupName}` as specified in CloudFormation template parameter.
-The group name is the way CloneSquad knows which instances belongs to its management duties.
+The group name is the way for a CloneSquad deployement to know which instances belongs to its management duties.

-A special tag named 'clonesquad:excluded' when set to 'True', can be defined to temporarily exclude an instance from CloneSquad management.
+A special tag named `clonesquad:excluded` when set to `True`, can be defined to temporarily exclude an instance from CloneSquad management.

 Major configuration keys for horizontal scaling: